 How to take a meter reading if you have a smart meter

-This depends on what type of smart meter you have.
+Below, you’ll find instructions for reading different types of smart meters.
+Consult your supplier if you’re unsure which type of smart meter you have.
 With these readings, ignore any zeroes at the beginning of the number and any digits after the decimal point.

 Smart meters with a keypad